Porridge (1979)

 This feature film version of the classic 1970s sitcom Porridge sees Slade Prison cellmates Fletcher (Ronnie Barker) and Lennie Godber (Richard Beckinsale) becoming involved in a football match against a visiting celebrity team.
 But the football match is also being used as cover for a daring escape attempt, leading Fletcher and Godber to find themselves on the wrong side of the prison walls.

 The film begins with a new intake of prisoners arriving at Slade.
 Among them are young first offender Rudge (Daniel Peacock), who is later advised by Fletcher on coping with life in prison, and armed robber Oakes (Barrie Rutter), who is being transferred from another jail.
-Oakes is six years into his sentence, and is eager to escape to the sun to spend more time with the money he has liberated.
+Oakes is six years into his sentence, and eager to escape to the sun to spend more time with the money he has liberated.

 The prisoners' lives are overseen by the ever-watchful prison warders.
 In addition to the TV series' regular prison officers, strict Scots disciplinarian Mr Mackay (Fulton Mackay) and the naive and soft-hearted Mr Barrowclough (Brian Wilde), the film also introduces a new warder to Slade Prison, Mr Beal (Christopher Godwin).